Do-you-dream-up/CV5/src/components/Wizard/README.md

   events: {
     active: ['Enable event tracking', 'Boolean'],
-    features: [
-      'All supported features with arrays containing actions to track', 'Object',
+    features: ['All supported features with arrays containing actions to track', 'Object'],
-    ],
     verbosity: ['Log level, the higher the more verbose', 'Number'], },